Marching band: Singapore

 The traditions of both the Singapore Police Force Band and the Singapore Armed Forces Bands soon inspired the creation of the Singaporean marching band tradition.
 By the 1960s, school and college marching bands, corps of drums and drum and bugle corps began to be commonplace (the latter in cadet units), as well as bands of youth uniformed organizations and universities, all following the armed forces pattern and British and Malayan (later Malaysian) precedence.
-The People's Association became the first civilian organization to form a dedicated marching band in 1965-66, and the Ministry of Education followed suit with a teachers' band made up of band instructors.
+The People's Association became the first civilian organization to form a dedicated marching band in 1965–66, and the Ministry of Education followed suit with a teachers' band made up of band instructors.
 Today the Ministry of Education is responsible for overall control over the school, college, university and polytechnic bands within Singapore, with two dedicated cadet bands.

 Some of Singapore's oldest high school marching bands are from the Raffles' Institution, St. Joseph's Institution, Victoria School, Bukit Panjang Government HS and the Anglo-Chinese School.

 The SPF has the country's three uniformed pipe bands, the Women's Police, SPF and Gurkha Contingent Pipe Bands, all raised in the late 1960s.
 Civilian pipe bands were formerly present in the PA, Boys Brigade and the Port of Singapore Authority.

+United Kingdom

+Marching bands are an important fixture in loyalist and some republican communities in Scotland and in Northern Ireland.
+Loyalist marching bands typically partake in Orange walks.